Garment Spec Sheets for Apparel Brands in 2026

-What is a garment spec sheet and what is its operational job?
+What is a garment spec sheet?

-A garment spec sheet is a technical document that defines a garment in enough detail for a factory to produce it correctly.
-It is the contract between the brand and the factory about what the product is.
+A garment spec sheet is a technical document that defines a garment in enough detail for a factory unfamiliar with the brand to produce a first sample matching the designer’s intent.
+It is the contract between the brand and the factory about what the product is, captured in measurements, materials, trims, construction, and labeling specifications.

 1. Header and identification

-- Style number (the brand’s internal identifier, typically a 5- to 8-character code)
+- Style number (the brand’s internal identifier, typically a 5 to 8 character code)

 - Style name (the human-readable name, like “Hartford T-Shirt” or “Sienna Midi Dress”)